Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Discussion

-Ultimately, these findings underscore the need to apply the tools of behavioral science to measure exposure to extremist content across social media platforms and to determine how these platforms may reinforce (or hinder) those patterns of behavior individually and collectively.
-As our findings from YouTube suggest, these problems often center on the way social media platforms enable the distribution of potentially harmful content to vulnerable audiences rather than algorithmic exposure itself.
+Nonetheless, these results underscore the need to apply the tools of behavioral science to measure exposure to extremist content across social media platforms and to determine how these platforms may reinforce (or hinder) those patterns of behavior individually and collectively.
+As our findings suggest, these problems often center on the way social media platforms enable the distribution of potentially harmful content to vulnerable audiences rather than algorithmic exposure itself.